 Unfortunately, dental accidents don’t take a summer vacation.
 In fact, your kids will probably be more susceptible to an injury due to more time spent playing outdoors.
 Did anyone say “baseball?”

 We know that that last thing you want to deal with this summer is a traumatic mouth injury, especially if you’re on vacation (and far away from our office).
 In this video produced by the American Dental Association, you and your kids can learn everything you need to know on what to do if a Broken Tooth gets knocked out.

 It’s estimated that almost 50% of children will have some type of injury to a tooth during childhood.
 The good news is that the majority of these injuries are not life threatening!
 However, if not properly taken care of, rare complications can arise.

 Treatments for injuries to the mouth vary depending on the severity of the incident.
-If anything like this happens to you or your children this summer, just remember to not panic, and to follow the steps below to maximize your odds of saving a knocked-out tooth.
+If anything like this happens to you or your children this summer, just remember to not panic, and to follow the steps below to maximize your odds of saving a Broken Tooth.

 Is that blood?

 Whether it’s a rouge Frisbee or a ball from a pop fly that ended up being caught by your little slugger’s mouth, you might notice a lot of blood that makes it hard to assess the situation.